Efficient simulation of Grassmann Tensor Product States: Possible improvements of the GTERG approach

-The discussion for the environment effect will be in a similar fashion.
-Especially, if we use some weighting factor to approximate the environment effect, the coefficient tensors $\mathbb{S},\mathbb{S}^\prime$ will take the same form as in usual TPS case.
+The discussion for the environment effect will be in a similar way.
+Especially, if we use some weighting factors to approximately represent the environment effect, the coefficient tensors $\mathbb{S},\mathbb{S}^\prime$ will take the same form as in the usual TPS case.
 However, an important sign factor should be included when we define the matrix $\mathbb{M}$.
 Again,the environment weight for the first step is determined by the time evolution algorithm of GTPS.
-Same as in the bosonic case, the singular value obtained from the GSVD would perform as the environment weight for next RG step.
+Same as in the bosonic case, the singular value obtained from the GSVD would perform as the environment weight for the next RG step.

 In Fig. \ref{gaplessweight}, we implement the above algorithm to the free fermion Hamiltonian Eq.(\ref{freefermion}) at critical point($\mu=0$).
 We see an important improvement that the ground state energy decreases when increasing $D_{cut}$ and is strictly above the exact energy, unlike the simple GTERG approach, which can overestimate the ground state energy for small $D_{cut}$.
-However, for larger enough $D_{cut}$, the two approaches converge to the same values, as expected.
+However, for large enough $D_{cut}$, the two approaches converge to the same values, as expected.
 We further use the new algorithm to study the critical model with larger inner dimension $D$.
 Up to $D=6$, we find that the ground state energy from the GTPS approach is almost the same as the exact one(relative error $\sim 0.1\%$).